santisq/PSCompression/docs/en-US/ConvertFrom-GzipString.md

 This cmdlet supports the common parameters.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

+## INPUTS

+### String

+You can pipe strings to this cmdlet.

 ## OUTPUTS

 ### String

-By default, this cmdlet outputs an array of strings.
+By default, this cmdlet streams strings.
 When the `-Raw` switch is used, it returns a single multi-line string.